phillarson-xyz/pulumi-supavisor-native/sdk/python/README.md

 ## Using The Provider

-You'll need to configure the provider with your Supavisor JWT secret.
+Change the URL in `provider/cmd/provider-gen-supavisor-native/openapi.yml` to your url.
+You'll also need to configure the provider with your Supavisor JWT secret.
 Set it as a secret using:

 ```bash
 pulumi config set --secret supavisor:jwtSecret <your-jwt-secret>
 ```

-The JWT secret can also be set via the `SUPAVISOR_NATIVE_JWT_SECRET` environment variable or passed as any pulumi.Input such as a stack reference.
+The JWT secret can also be set via the `SUPAVISOR_NATIVE_JWT_SECRET` environment variable or passed in as any `pulumi.Input` such as a stack reference.

 ### Basic Usage